-This unit aims to develop students' comprehensive and collaborative skills within the speaking and listening contexts.
-Students will apply active listening to effectively identify main idea(s) across a range of spoken texts (conversations) with diverse individuals.
-Hence, learners can express their opinions confidently and convincingly using high frequency vocabulary in different contexts.
+This unit aims to competently develop students' listening, speaking and comprehension skills.
+Applying active listening will enable students to effectively identify main idea(s) across a range of spoken texts (conversations) with diverse individuals.
+Hence, learners can express themselves, and their opinions confidently and convincingly.